Bridgend Male Choir - Welcome

 The quality of singing is reflected in the choir's regular Competitive Successes

-, notably including the Welsh National Eisteddfod - first in Newport, Gwent in 2004, where the Bridgend Male Choir won first prize and were presented with the Welsh Fusilier’s cup; then when the Choir went on to repeat this success at the "National" in Swansea in 2006.
+, notably its Llangollen success in 2014 & prior to that including the Welsh National Eisteddfod - first in Newport, Gwent in 2004, where the Bridgend Male Choir won first prize and were presented with the Welsh Fusilier’s cup; then when the Choir went on to repeat this success at the "National" in Swansea in 2006.

 The Bridgend Male Choir also achieved 'Best Male Choir'

 This South Wales choir in fact has a long history of competition successes, and can claim to be the only Welsh choir to have scored a remarkable double victory at the 1991 Concorso Internazionale Di Canto Corale, a prestigious festival held in Verona and taking in 20 top choirs from 6 countries.
 A further invitation to the festival for the Bridgend Male Choir came in April 2003 and resulted in an award of another silver cup, for the quality of the Choir's male voice singing.
-Its most recent achievement is in reaching the semi final of the 2008 Radio Cymru Andante Competition.
+It then reached the semi final of the 2008 Radio Cymru Andante Competition.

-Regrettably, the Choir did not finish in the top three at the Cardiff based Eisteddfod in 2008 or at Ebbw Vale in 2010, but it was in the prize money at the Majestic Competition at Torquay's International Centre in early 2010 and again at a further appearance in 2013.
+Regrettably, the Choir did not finish in the top three at the Cardiff based Eisteddfod in 2008 or at Ebbw Vale in 2010, but it was in the prize money at the Majestic Competition at Torquay's International Centre in early 2010.
+It finished second at a further appearance at Torquay in Spring 2013.
+The Choir was then Joint Runner Up six months later at the Isle of Man Festival of Choirs Competition.Then the big one!
+Choristers were delighted to win the Male Choir section at Llangollen International Music Eisteddfod in July 2014 going one step further than their last two competitions.

 Bridgend Choir Repertoire & Concerts